If Your Girl Only Knew: Release and promotion

 In August 2021, it was reported that the album and Aaliyah's other recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical and digital formats in a deal between the label and Empire Distribution; it marked the first time most of Aaliyah's discography was being made available for streaming.
 One in a Million was reissued on August 20, 2021, despite Aaliyah's estate issuing a statement in response to Blackground 2.0's announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".

 Live performances

 In September 1996, Aaliyah made an appearance at MTV's sixth annual Rock N' Jock event, which aired on October 26.
 During the event, she participated in a celebrity basketball game and performed "If Your Girl Only Knew" during the half-time show.
 On October 11, 1996, Aaliyah performed the song on Soul Train.
+Rap-Up ranked her Soul Train performance as one of her 10 greatest live performances saying, "By both toying with and tempting her background dancers in this 1996 performance, Aaliyah was only further proving that she knew how to toe the line, between being provocative and playful, like a pro".
 On February 21, 1997, Aaliyah performed "If Your girl Only Knew" and "One in a Million", on Showtime at the Apollo.